hello-rust/show/LESSONS_LEARNED.md

   interesting bits right away.
 Similarly, I suggest to watch the videos at 1.5x the speed if you feel bored.
 That's a nice variation to live-coding where you're kind of stuck with one pace.
+- Presenting on stage or in front of the camera is a performance art.
+You need to show people that you got this and that their time is well-invested.
+The worst thing you can do is bore them, so skip the chase and get right to the point.

 ### Finding your voice

-- Bootstrapping a YouTube channel reminds me a lot of bootstrapping a band: you learn as you go and your first shows are most likely awful.
-This soul-seeking takes a while until you find your "voice" and your audience.
+- Bootstrapping a YouTube channel reminds me a lot of bootstrapping a band: you learn as you go and your first shows are probably awful.
+This soul-seeking takes a while until you find your "inner voice" and your audience.
 - It's tempting to arrange the show like your viewers presumably want it to be, but it's very important that you stay true to yourself.
 If you want to revamp the show, just do it.
-Not everybody will like it, but it's your personal project and your freetime after all.
+Not everybody will like it, but it's your personal project and it shouldn't become an additional job
-- In the beginning, it was hard to let my personality show through.
-I'm usually a very enthusiastic person, especially when talking about technology, but in the videos I sometimes look dull.
+- In the beginning, it was hard to let my personality shine through.
+I'm usually a very enthusiastic person, especially when talking tech, but in the videos I sometimes look dull.
 Some people even commented that it was "painful to watch".
-It took me a while to figure out what was the reason.
-What helped me was looking at other people to learn their tricks on how to loosen things up.
+It took me a while to figure out what was the reason: I was scared to reveal my clumsy self.
+What helped me was watching other people and learning their tricks on how to loosen things up:

   #### B-roll